weo-edu/yields/Readme.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

-Yield values without es6 generator syntax. `yields` returns an iterator that iterates over the given functions and yielding the results of executing the functions.
+Yield values without es6 generator syntax. `yields` returns an iterator that iterates over the given functions, yielding the results of executing the functions.
+It is designed to parallel generators as closely as possible.

 ## Installation